LayerManager/layman/doc/rest.md

 If workspace directory does not exist yet, it is created on demand.

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
-Status of processing chain can be seen using [GET Workspace Map](#get-workspace-map) and **layman_metadata.publication_status** property or **status** properties of map sources (file, thumbnail, metadata) for higher granularity.
+Status of processing chain can be seen using [GET Map](#get-map) and **layman_metadata.publication_status** property or **status** properties of map sources (file, thumbnail, metadata) for higher granularity.

 #### Request
 Content-Type: `multipart/form-data`